Why do you need to secure Google Chat?

 For instance, students sometimes use Google Chat to share private information or inappropriate/harmful content with each other.

-Verdict: Chat misuse and abuse is often the culprit behind nagging Chat security issues at schools.
+Verdict: Chat misuse and abuse are often the culprits behind nagging Chat security issues at schools.

 1. Google Chat Monitoring

-Google Chat monitoring goes at the top of the list.
+Google Chat monitoring is at the top of the list.

 It helps you stay on top of how Chat is being used across your school.